inverno-io/inverno-mods/doc/reference-guide.md

 Web routes are defined as methods in a Web controller which match this definition: the Web route input is defined in the parameters of the method, the Web route normal output is defined by the return type of the method and finally the exceptions thrown by the method define the Web route error outputs.

-It then remains to bind the Web route semantic to the method, this is done within various annotations on the method and its parameters.
+It then remains to bind the Web route semantic to the method, this is done using various annotations on the method and its parameters.

 ##### Routing rules

 Routing rules, as defined in the [Web router documentation](#web-router), are specified in a single `@WebRoute` annotation on a Web controller method.
-It allows to define the paths, the methods, the consumed media ranges, the produced media types and the produced languages of the Web routes that route a matching request to the handler implemented in the method.
+It allows to define the paths, the methods, the consumed media ranges, the produced media types and the produced languages of the Web routes that route a matching request to the handler implemented by the method.

-For instance, we can define multiple paths and/or multiple produced media types in order to expose a resource at different locations in different formats:
+For instance, we can define multiple paths and/or multiple produced media types in order to expose a resource at different locations in various formats:

 ```java
 @WebRoute( path = { "/book/current", "/book/v1" }, produces = { MediaTypes.APPLICATION_JSON, MediaTypes.APPLICATION_XML } )